-Here you will see, the Step by step pictures, tips and variations and also serving suggestions.
+Here, you will see, the Step by step pictures, tips and variations, and also serving suggestions.

-Traditionally, Kashmiri pulao recipe has clarified butter.
+Traditionally, the Kashmiri pulao recipe has clarified butter.
 But to cut down some calories, I have added just a tablespoon.
-And rest of the quantity with our regular cooking oil.
+And the rest of the quantity with our regular cooking oil.
 I recently used the same principle in this Bagara Rice.
-But as usual, you can increase or decrease it according to your individual preference.
+But as usual, you can increase or decrease it according to your preference.

 This North Indian recipe made with dry fruits is so easy and comfortable.
 I always reserve this recipe to make it on busy days or whenever I feel lazy.
-Or when I do not want to put all my concentrate or focus on cooking.
-And this mildly sweet Kashmiri pulao recipe comes to rescue forever.
+Or when I do not want to put all my concentration or focus on cooking.
+And this mildly sweet Kashmiri pulao recipe comes to the rescue forever.

 This recipe's ingredients are commonly available in most American stores.
 Saffron is the only ingredients which are hard to get around here.
-Luckily, good quality saffron is available online.
+Luckily, good-quality saffron is available online.

 Instant pot method: